Amsterdam-AI-Team/citizen-signals-rag-chatbot-system/README.md

 # RAG Chatbot System for Citizen Signals

-Retrieval Augmented Generation (RAG) Chatbot System designed for the Municipality of Amsterdam to handle citizen signals (i.e., meldingen).
-Given a melding, this system aims to retrieve useful information using RAG to already resolve the melding before it is forwarded to the Municipality of Amsterdam Signals system.
-This way we can improve user experience and avoid meldingen unnecessarily enter the Signals system.
+The Retrieval Augmented Generation (RAG) Chatbot System is designed for the Municipality of Amsterdam to efficiently handle citizen signals (meldingen).
+When a melding is received, the system retrieves relevant information using RAG, with the aim of resolving the issue before it is forwarded to the Municipality’s official Signals system.
+This approach improves the overall user experience by reducing the number of meldingen that need to be escalated, ensuring faster and more efficient responses.

 https://github.com/user-attachments/assets/71d751a4-6eda-4b89-85cf-71f9f11b52b4